-So, you’ve decided to make the switch to a thermal-transfer barcode printer.
-Whether this is because your label printout keeps smearing due to chemical exposure or your having difficulty scanning your barcodes, there are some key factors you can expect to encounter when making the switch from laser to thermal-transfer printing.
+So, you’ve decided that switching from a laser to a thermal-transfer barcode printer is right for your lab.
+Whether this is because your label printout keeps smearing due to chemical exposure or you’re having difficulty scanning your barcodes, there are some key factors you can expect to encounter when making the switch to thermal-transfer printing.

 No Toner Required

 Toner is usually the biggest expense associated with laser printers.
 Toner cartridges can be expensive and not especially efficient.
 Some ink cartridges will be considered empty, though as much as 40% of their ink remains, and some printers won’t even allow you to print until the cartridge is changed.
 Therefore, people who own laser printers are throwing away a lot of usable ink, and with the cost of an average 8 milliliter blank-ink cartridge at $10 (which translates into $1250 per liter of ink), that’s a lot of squandered product.
 Thermal-transfer printers use ink ribbons that do not require replenishing until the entire roll is used, yielding less waste.

 Laser printers tend to be large and bulky machines that only print full sheets of labels.
 They also require a computer as a terminal.
 Thermal-transfer printers, however, are about one-third of the size of the average laser printer, making them lightweight and portable.
 They can be linked to a computer via wireless connectivity (e.g. Bluetooth or Wi-Fi) or used as standalone printers, allowing you to design your labels using the interface associated with the printer.
 The portability of this label printing system also permits them to be shared across several labs or departments.